adeyblue/ManAboutTheHouseEdits/index.md

 Mildred: Oh George, lets go.
 I mean, they never had parties like that when we were alive

 > [Next scene]
 > Jo: Where did yo learn to do this Maurice?
 > Maurice: Well it's funny really.
 I first learned to do this in the Royal Marine commandos.
-Dead loss though, they nevver had any pride in their appearance, did they?
+Dead loss though, they never had any pride in their appearance, did they?
 > Tom: Then you went to Vidal's for a refresher, didn't you?
 > Maurice: Yeah, he taught me a lot
 > Jo: Oh you'll make someone a lovely brother
 > Maurice: Aw, you're only saying that because it's true

 Robin: Er, Jo, you haven't seen the scotch have you?